Demozsj/Detection-Sperm/README.md

 	impurities for tiny object classification tasks.

 Download the way:
-	This is just a simple example of a data set due to github's limited data volume, which can be downloaded from XXXX.
+	This is just a simple example of a data set due to github's limited data volume, which can be downloaded from https://doi.org/10.6084/m9.figshare.15074253.v1.

 Use requirement:
 	Any non-commercial research work is welcome to use the database.